Kikanye/Mail-Control-Python/README.md

 # Mail-Control-Python
-Python Script to take care of mail from outlook
+Python Script to automatically download emails and attachments from outlook